-This part of the interview is designed to be more challenging but it shouldn’t deviate too much from the 80/20 split we discussed above.
+This part of the interview is designed to be more challenging but it shouldn’t deviate too much from the 80/20 split discussed above.

 Competency-based questions can provide you with an insight into how a candidate might perform any given task and whether they’ve got the background and skills you’re looking for.
-It’s also possible to gauge their strengths and weaknesses through their answers by assessing whether they demonstrate a willingness to learn, an ability to perform or, if they show a negative approach towards a specific task or environment.
+It’s also possible to gauge their strengths and weaknesses through their answers by assessing if they demonstrate a willingness to learn, an ability to perform or, if they show a negative approach towards a specific task or environment.

 Typical competency based questions are:

 The list of questions is not exhaustive and you can adjust them to whatever skills and behaviours your role demands.
 But remember to keep your questions relevant so that they test the skills your job actually requires.